Sotogrande

 Sotogrande is the largest privately owned residential development in Andalusia, Spain.
-It is a gated community in the municipality of San Roque.
+It is a private community in the municipality of San Roque.
 Located 25 km northeast of Gibraltar, Sotogrande is composed of a 25 km2 stretch from the Mediterranean Sea back into the foothills of Sierra Almenara, providing contrasting views of sea, hills, cork forests and green fairways, including the Rock of Gibraltar and Morocco.

 History

-To build a city similar to Palm Springs in southern Europe, Sotogrande was developed by the industrialist couple from the Philippines, Don José McMicking and Doña Mercedes Zóbel, with support from their nephews Jaime Zóbel and Enrique Zóbel.
+To build a city similar to Palm Springs in southern Europe, Sotogrande was developed by the industrialist couple from the Philippines, José McMicking and Mercedes Zóbel, with support from their nephews Jaime Zóbel and Enrique Zóbel.
 The McMickings, having seen the idyllic coasts in 1962, acquired five neighboring farms with the idea of creating a luxurious residential development by the Mediterranean.
 In May 2006, Sotogrande was featured in The Times as having the most expensive homes in Europe.
 There are a number of artificial lakes and five golf courses, including the Valderrama Golf Club created by Jaime Ortiz-Patiño and the San Roque course.
 The port was established in 1988.